ianwillie/IansasciidocPreviewFrompackagesmarkdownpreview20240610withmd/README.md

 There are a number of test files for you to try out in the <kbd>publicTestFiles</kbd> directory. <kbd>asciidoc_syntax_VShort.adoc</kbd> is a short file which will preview quickly to test your setup.
 <kbd>asciidoc_syntax_Long00.adoc</kbd> is along file that illustrates nearly all of the asciidoctor syntax.
 It includes links which reference absolute paths in my file system and these you will need to change to match yours.
 Your will need to set :sourcedir: to the absolute dir of your pulsar diretory at the start of the adoc file. somnething like this ```:sourcedir: /home/myname/myworkingdir/ ``` TODO: This uses an absolute path but I reckon there must be a way to use a relative link from the document working directoy in pulsar.
 There are media files at the end which may need their urls altered to suit your setup.
+At the there are not test files for the different flavours of md, but I am working on it.

 ## How IansasciidocPreviewFrommarkdownpreviewnomd functions:  Note well - WORK IN PROGRESS
 Most of the code comes directly from pulsar markdown-preview.
 The main change is that when an adoc file is previewed the render function in render.js calls node asciidoctor.convert.js in renderAsciidoctor() instead of the original render(). render() is called with ```const domFragment = render(text, filePath)``` in render.js by exports.toHTML() & exports.toDOMFragment().
 If a pandoc string is deteded then pandoc is called to render the file.